lukkeutgens/Industrie4.0-Cluster/07-keycloak/docs/01-create-volume.md

 ---

 ## Longhorn Setup
-Make the following changes through the Longhorn-UI
+Configure the following settings in the Longhorn UI:

 1. Under **Nodes**, select the nodes you want to use and assign a **Node tag**: `keycloak`.
 2. For each selected node, choose the disk you want to use and assign a **Disk tag**: `keycloak`.